award

 • Reporting of a company’s violation of laws to an outside source such as a law enforcement agency, body of government authority, or employee of the company who, such as an HR representative, who can work to correct the violation.

-What is discriminatory wrongful terrmination?
+What is discriminatory wrongful termination?

-Under Los Angeles law, discrimination is classified as an illegal dismissal based on the employee’s inclusion in a protected class such as:
+Under Los Angeles law, discrimination is classified as an illegal dismissal based on the employee’s inclusion in a protected class, such as:

 • Race